California Capital Gains Tax: A Comprehensive Guide

 Tax-loss harvesting

 If you have positions in your portfolio that are underwater, selling those losing investments may offset some of your gains for the year.
-You cannot buy the same or a substantially identical security shortly before or after this sale, but you might opt to reinvest in something similar.
+You cannot buy the same or very similar security shortly before or after this sale; however, you may choose to reinvest in something different.
 Using this method, you can soften the blow of your overall gain, reducing the amount the state will see as income.

 Holding period

-Many investors try to keep assets for over one year so that gains qualify for the lower federal rate.
+Many investors attempt to hold assets for over one year so that the gains qualify for the lower federal rate.
 While California does not differentiate between shorter or longer terms, your federal liability could still shrink by waiting.
-Delaying a sale may also help if you expect lower income in a future year, making the overall tax impact more manageable.
+Delaying a sale may also be beneficial if you anticipate a lower income in a future year, making the overall tax impact more manageable.

 Installment sales strategy

 Sometimes, sellers choose to spread the proceeds of a sale over multiple years, so the total profit doesn’t land in a single return.
 If you have a buyer willing to pay in installments, you can tackle your obligations more gradually.
-This method keeps you from receiving a lump sum that might otherwise push you into a higher bracket right away.
+This method prevents you from receiving a lump sum that might otherwise push you into a higher tax bracket immediately.

 Charitable giving of appreciated assets

 Donating appreciated assets—like shares of stock—to a qualified organization may help you sidestep a tax hit on the built-in gain.
-You typically receive a deduction for the full market value, avoiding the gain recognition that would come with selling first.
-While this is a federal concept, it indirectly affects what shows up on your California forms, as the gain never appears.
+You typically receive a deduction for the full market value, thereby avoiding the recognition of gain that would occur if you sold first.
+While this is a federal concept, it indirectly affects what appears on your California forms, as the gain is never reported.

 Gifting to lower-income family members